 The massive amounts of data retailers generate today requires advanced processing.
-Historical transaction data can be loaded into a Hadoop cluster to build analytics applications to predict demand, forecast inventory, create targeted promotions, and predict consumer preference.
+Historical transaction data can be loaded into a Hadoop cluster to build analytics applications to predict demand, forecast inventory, create targeted promotions and predict consumer preference.

 HPE solutions for Hadoop

 The HPE Elastic Platform for Big Data Analytics (EPA) is designed as a modular infrastructure foundation to address the need for a scalable multi-tenant platform.
-It does this by enabling independent scaling of compute and storage through infrastructure building blocks that are optimized for density and workloads.
+It does this by enabling independent scaling of compute and storage through infrastructure building blocks that are optimised for density and workloads.
 Two different deployment models are available:

-- HPE Balanced and Density Optimized (BDO) system: Supports conventional Hadoop deployments that scale compute and storage together, with some flexibility in choice of memory, processor, and storage capacity.
+- HPE Balanced and Density Optimized (BDO) system: Supports conventional Hadoop deployments that scale compute and storage together, with some flexibility in choice of memory, processor and storage capacity.

 - HPE Workload and Density Optimized (WDO) system: Harnesses the power of faster Ethernet networks and enables a building block approach to independently scale compute and storage, letting you consolidate your data and workloads growing at different rates.

 HPE also offers a scalable solution that radically simplifies your experience with Hadoop.
 It allows you to offload much of the complexity and cost of your Hadoop environment so that you can focus on deriving intelligence from your Hadoop cluster(s).
-Offering support for both symmetrical and asymmetrical environments, HPE GreenLake offers a complete end-to-end solution for Big Data that includes hardware, software, and services.
-HPE experts will get you set up and operational and help you manage and maintain your cluster(s).
+Offering support for both symmetrical and asymmetrical environments, HPE GreenLake offers a complete end-to-end solution for Big Data that includes hardware, software and services.
+HPE experts will get you set up and operational, and help you manage and maintain your cluster(s).
 They will also simplify billing, aligning it with business KPIs.
-With HPE’s unique pricing and billing method, it is much easier to understand your existing Hadoop costs and better predict future costs associated with your solution.
+With HPE’s unique pricing and billing method, it is much easier to understand your existing Hadoop costs and to better predict future costs associated with your solution.